The Bankrate promise

 - State-exempt assets have a value limit.
 States also set limits on exempted assets up to a certain dollar amount.
 For example, jewelry is an exempt asset in California if the aggregate value is $8,725 or less.

 - Married couples can file individual or joint bankruptcy petitions.
 A debtor can file for bankruptcy individually or with their spouse.
 Regardless of how a debtor files, the non-filing spouse must also provide a list of their assets so the court can determine the scope of a household’s financial situation.

 - Secured debt can be reaffirmed.
 A debtor can choose to reaffirm secured debt for property such as a car or home.
-This means that under a written agreement with their secured creditor, the debtor promises to continue making payments and being liable for the debt.
-The reaffirmation agreement is then filed with the court, and the creditor agrees not to repossess the property as long as the debt account remains in good standing.
+This means that under a written agreement with their creditor, the debtor promises to continue making payments and to be liable for the debt.

 When filing for bankruptcy, disclose all your assets, no matter how trivial you think they are.
 Err on the side of over-disclosure rather than trying to hide assets.